aidantjones/arya-jemal/index.md

 layout: home
 ---

 Buy some cards for Artsakh.
-All proceeds will be donated to the [All Armenia Fund](https://www.armeniafund.org/).
+All proceeds will be donated to the [Kooyrigs](https://kooyrigs.org/).
 The starting price for each card is $10 USD, but bigger donations are greatly appreciated!
+I'm matching donations from Monday, December 21 through Saturday, December 26.

-Venmo your payment to **\@arya-jemal.** You will receive an email confirmation once your donation has been processed.
+Send a screenshot as proof of your donation to my [Instagram](https://www.instagram.com/aryajemal/) or [email](jemala547@gmail.com).